edxz7/GameTreeSolver-N-puzzle-game-Artificial-Inteligence/README.md

 > Code to solve the N-puzzle game (best known as the 8 puzzle game) using a min priority queue and the A* search algorithm.
 > This problem is a classic problem in artificial intelligence

-You can put any board you want to solve and the program will solve it (if it has solution) and show you the steps to follow to reach the solution:
+Use any board in the specified fortmat and the program will solve it (if it has a solution) and show you the steps get the solution:

 Example: